GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/01_introduction.md

 Each type of model has its own advantages and drawbacks.
 In this workshop, we will be focusing on the discrete and stochastic class of models.
 It explicitly accounts for the stochastic noise inherent to biological systems; it is a good option to simulate GRNs as some of the regulatory molecules might be present in small numbers; but the computational burden restrict the simulations to models of GRNs of small size.

+A computational model of GRN is generally comprised of 3 components:

+-   A graph representing the regulatory interactions between the genes;

+-   A set of rules to convert the regulatory interactions into a mathematical or statistical model;

+-   A set of kinetic parameters that specify the rate of the different reactions in the model.

+We will come back to the second point in a later section.

 <h3 id="simulators">

 Tools to simulate GRNs

 </h3>

+While it is possible to develop "by hand" your own model to simulate the expression of genes for a specific GRN, a number of simulators have been developed, each with its own goals, choice of programming language, and modelling assumptions.
+A few examples are mentioned below:

 *Mention a few of the maintstream tools for GRN simulation*

+In this workshop, we will use the `sismonr` R package.

 <h3 id="sismonr">